Cheesecake is truly one of the most delicious desserts that you can make. Everyone looks forward to it because of how delectable it is.

 You might notice liquid seeping out of the cheesecake when this happens.
 Often, the cheesecake will crack when it has been overcooked too.

 Avoiding this is important when you’re trying to get the cheesecake to turn out properly.
-Be very careful to cook the cheesecake only as long as you’re supposed to.
+Be very careful to cook it only as long as you’re supposed to.

 Oven Temperature Issues